flametaichou/flametaichou.github.io/_posts/2023-06-14-filename-length.md

 This file will be saved.

 To sum up, if the filesystem limitation is in bytes, the filename length limit in symbols will depend on the symbols used.
-And, as you can see, there is no difference for UTF-16, because UTF-16 is not so efficient for storing latin symbols.
-(TODO: stores latin symbols in two bytes?)
+And, as you can see, there is no difference for UTF-16, because UTF-16 is not as efficient for storing latin symbols as UTF-8 (UTF-16 stores latin symbols in two bytes, whereas UTF-8 requires only one).

 ### Related errors